Flat Iron Steak: the Origin of a Delicious (and elusive) Cut

-Flat iron steaks are a team favorite at Rosso & Flynn because the tenderness and flavor are hard to beat.
-But where did the flat iron steak come from?
-It is a difficult cut to find in the grocery store or even most butcher shops.
+The flat iron steak is a team favorite at Rosso & Flynn.
+The tenderness and flavor are so hard to beat.
+But for such a delicious treat, the flat iron remains a difficult cut to find, in the grocery store as well as most butcher shops.
 Our butcher, Michael, sheds some light on the origin of the flat iron, its journey from muscle to table, and its artisanal status.

 What’s a flat iron steak?

-Also known as a top blade steak, the flat iron hails from the infraspinatus muscle, the second-most-tender muscle found in a beef carcass.
-The infraspinatus is sandwiched between two hard-working muscles, which allow for the little infra to be super tender.
+Also known as a top blade steak, the flat iron hails from the infraspinatus muscle, the second-most tender muscle found in a beef carcass.
+The infraspinatus is sandwiched between two hard-working muscles, which allow for the little “infra” to be super tender.

 How did it get the name "the flat iron"?

-The top blade steak was named for a household item it looks like: an old-fashioned flat iron.
+The top blade steak was named for the household item it looks like: an old-fashioned flat iron.

-Where does it come from and why does it matter?
+Where is the muscle situated, and why does it matter?

 Steers are front-heavy animals and their shoulders are used more than any other primal.
-The chuck primal, the shoulder, has cuts with lots of intramuscular fat.
-In fact, the chuck has more interesting cuts than any other primal (in our butcher’s humble opinion).
+The chuck primal (the shoulder) has cuts with lots of intramuscular fat.
+In fact, the chuck has more interesting cuts than any other primal.
 Hard-working muscles equal beefy, rich flavor.
-When you pair that combination with little-unused muscles in between hardworking muscles, you get the most tender, flavorful cuts.
-And that is where the flat iron comes from.
+When you pair that combination with little, unused muscles in between hard-working muscles, you get the most tender, flavorful cuts.
+That’s where the flat iron comes from.

 Why is the flat iron a difficult cut to find?

-Best ways to cook a flat iron steak:
+What’s the best way to cook a flat iron steak?

 Grilled over the fire or pan-seared.
 Slice thinly across the grain and serve with pan sauce, Maldon salt or compound butter.
 We offer this cut in two different breeds, Wagyu and Angus.
 Try them both to taste the difference!